 Premarital agreement.
 An agreement entered into before marriage that sets forth each party's rights and responsibilities should the marriage terminate by death or divorce.
 Also called a prenuptial agreement.

 Prenuptial agreement.
-An agreement entered into before marriage that sets forth each party's rights and responsibilities should the marriage terminate by death or divorce.
+An agreement entered into before marriage that sets out each party's rights and responsibilities should the marriage end by death or divorce.
 Also called a premarital agreement.

 Qualified Domestic Relations Order (QDRO).
-Pronounced "kwah-dro," an order issued by the court to divide retirement benefits.
+Often pronounced "kwah-dro," an order issued by the court to divide retirement benefits.

 Restraining order.
 An order issued by the court requiring the subject of the order to refrain from doing something, often issued in conjunction with domestic violence or custody disputes.